weavy-labs/add-weavy-to-hubspot/chat/weavy-chat-auth.module/README.md

-# Add Chat to your HubSpot CMS with authentication
+# Authentication: Add Chat to your HubSpot CMS for private content

 ## Prerequisites
 * You need a Weavy account (https://get.weavy.io/sign-in) with an environment and an API key